 3. It is impaired by delays in product safety compliance, which is crucial.

 The Bureau of Indian Standards (BIS) has set the safety standards for toys to be imported for India.
 Toys are required to comply with IS 9873 standard of the Bureau of Indian Standards (BIS) which requires them to be safe, with requirements such as material safety, mechanical property and chemical composition.
-Every toy that is manufactured should be free of hazardous substances, such as lead, phthalates or other detrimental chemicals, and these standards are the key to this reality for toys.

 Moreover if toys with parts containing electronics there is IS 302 that ensures safety or electrical electronic toys.
-These standards are also complimented by a certificate of conformity (CoC) which importers use to confirm conformity with these standards.
+These standards are also complimented by a certificate of conformity (Cod) which importers use to confirm conformity with these standards.

 4. Customs Clearance

 The toys are sold once they reach India, passing through customs.
 In the case of paying the applicable import duties, taxes and other fees, the customs process is also paid.
-This classification of goods for customs purposes, designated The Harmonized System (HS) Code, is important in determining the duty applicable.
-The HS Code is usually 9503 for toys.

 Submission of the commerce invoice, packing list, bill of lading, certificate of origin and other documents can be done to customs clearance.
 If the toys are being imported from a country what has Free Trade Agreement (FTA) with India the import duties could be reduced.

-5. The requirements for labeling and packaging.
+5. The requirements for labelling and packaging.

-India’s labeling and packaging standards apply to imported toys.
+Indias labelling and packaging standards apply to imported toys.
 The packaging must include the following information:

 – Manufacturer’s details